 \section{Ratio lattice constants AB$_\mathbf{2} $}

-The lattice cell of an AB$_2$ crystal is defined by two parameters $a$ and $c$, see Fig.~\ref{fig:crystals}, whose ratio will depend on the density.
+The unit cell of an AB$_2$ crystal is defined by two parameters $a$ and $c$, see Fig.~\ref{fig:crystals}, whose ratio will depend on the density.
 To find the equilibrium ratio $c/a$ for which the AB$_2$ crystal is strain-free, we performed a series of simulations with different $c/a$-ratio's and identified where the pressure was isotropic.
-In Fig. \ref{fig:lattice ratio}, we plot this $c/a$-value as a function of packing fraction.
+In Fig. \ref{fig:lattice ratio}, we plot these equilibrium $c/a$-values as a function of packing fraction.
 In addition, the figure displays the $c/a$-fit that we use throughout all AB$_2$ simulations.